Simple Interest vs Compound Interest: Clear Examples (2026 Guide)

 Where: P = principal, r = annual rate, n = compounding periods per year, t = years, A = final amount.

 Want to calculate this without doing the exponent math?
-Use the compound interest calculator.
+Use the compound interest calculator to test different assumptions and compare results instantly.

 Example: $10,000 at 5% for 5 years, compounded annually